Guide: How to Choose a Financial Advisor | What To Ask a Financial Advisor

 After asking for recommendations you may have identified a great wealth management firm, but discover they cater exclusively to a specific type of client or require a certain amount of money to invest.
 Don’t take it personally!
 There’s a planner out there for everyone.
 You’ll get better outcomes and feel more comfortable working with a financial professional who is accustomed to working with people just like you.

 The CFP® website also has a search facility to help you find top CFP® professionals near you.
-At TRPG we work with clients across the United States virtually and have offices in Denver, St. Louis, Kansas City, and the Cleveland-Akron area to serve our over 1,500 client families*.
+At TRPG we work with clients across the United States virtually and have offices in Denver, St. Louis, and Kansas City to serve our over 2,800 client families*.

 Financial advisors are like doctors — find a good one, and you have a better chance of staying in top financial health throughout your life.
 Look for a financial adviser who is a CERTIFIED FINANCIAL PLANNER™.
 Remember, CFP® Professionals are licensed, regulated, and abide by a strict code of ethics.